Creating Safe Park Environments to Enhance Community Wellness

 - Ask the park board to help with maintenance scheduling and follow-through of inspections

 The more the local community feels they have a say in their park the more they will be willing to utilize it and keep it safe for everyone to enjoy.
 We all want to feel safe in our own backyards and the local greenspace is no exception.
 Pride in the community will reflect pride in the park which will give the residence a sense of safety knowing the neighborhood is backing them.

 Factors to Consider When Issues Arise

-Designers, operations, recreation staff and citizens all have a vital role to play in crating safer park environments.
+Designers, operations, recreation staff, and citizens all have a vital role to play in creating safer park environments.
 The key factors to consider when dealing with park safety issues are summarized below: